a-bland/habitatucf/content/authors/benedykt/index.md

 ---
 # Display name
-title: Brianna Valera
+title: Benedykt Chrowstowski

 # Username (this should match the folder name)
 authors:
-- brianna
+- benedykt

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Public Relations
+role: Education Director

 # Organizations/Affiliations
 # organizations: